-14.951G Current Development in Accounting Thought - Financial
+14.951G Current Development in Accounting Thought - Financial S1 L3

-Prerequisite: Admission to MCom(Hons) or BCom(Hons) program.
+Prerequisite: Admission to MCom(Hons) or BCom at honours level.

 Review of alternative approaches to the development of theories and models in financial accounting and reporting.
 Explication and evaluation of major contributions to contemporary thought on financial reporting and disclosure.